jounihenrikki/bashy/README.md

 Bashy is private scripting environment and platform for developer and user-friendly scripts.
 It is also a declaration of some new conventions and practices in shell scripting.

+Bashy is written in Bash.
+It can be easily deployed to environments having no internet access, and as easily propagated to other hosts and users.
+I have avoided external commands as much as possible so Bashy should be quite portable.
+Bash 4.4 or higher is required.

 Bashy.zip contains the minimun set of files to build scripts on.
 Additional zip packages add command line completion, ANSI color support, logging and more.
 Scripts are installed under user's home and root access is not required.
-I have avoided external commands as much as possible so Bashy should be quite portable.

 ## Features
 ### Long command line options